cassioss/mp3-ds/README.md

-# mp3-ds
+# Maekawa-based Mutual Exclusion

-Thread implementation of the Maekawa's algorithm
+Systematic implementation of Maekawa's algorithm for mutual exclusion that implements deadlock avoidance.